keenanromain/DecemberCal/README.md

 ---
 ## Out of Scope
+This project is designed to showcase a simple event-driven microservice architecture.
+To avoid unnecessary complexity and keep my work focused, the following items fall outside the intended functionality:

 1. Search functionality for events (i.e. `GET /search?q={searchQuery}` on a database like ElasticSearch)
 2. Authentication & Authorization (i.e. login required for `POST`, `PUT`, and `DELETE`)
-3. Drag-and-drop events on the UI
+3. Drag-and-drop functionality for existing events on the UI
 4. Hosting in AWS (services likely required: ECR, ECS, RDS, ALB / API Gateway, SSM Parameter Store, CloudWatch, VPC, and Route 53)
 ```
         +-----------------+